er-Vega/er-Vega/README.md

 <h1 align="center"> Hi im Erick 👋</h1>

 ## **About me**
 I am an under graduate Software Engineer student at FMAT UADY 🎓.
-Im eage for learn and improve my knowledge, currently studying 3rt sem , im passionate about the world of technology, cybersecurity and i am building a solid foundation in it.
+Im eager for learn and improve my knowledge, currently studying 3rt sem , im passionate about the world of technology, cybersecurity and i am building a solid foundation in it.
 - 🎯**Goal**
   - My goal is be an cybersecurity specialist to help to build an safer digital enviroment.
 Currently im learning diferentes skills and fundaments to achieve it.